Last updated on January 26th, 2023 at 04:21 pm

-For viral, news, social publishers, this should be the gameplan– AdSense>ADX>SSPs.
-If you’re a niche publisher, then you should definitely stick to AdSense since the program works best for niche publishers who generates high revenue with targeted CPC ads.
-You should better look for ad optimization companies like AdPushup who are excellent at increasing your click through rate of AdSense ads.
-However, if you’re a news, social, or a publisher who writes about general topics with no niche audience, you have to move ahead from AdSense to ADX and then switch to SSPs.
+For viral, news, and social publishers, this should be the game plan– AdSense>ADX>SSPs.
+If you’re a niche publisher, then you should definitely stick to AdSense since the program works best for niche publishers who generate high revenue with targeted CPC ads.
+You should better look for ad optimization companies like AdPushup which are excellent at increasing your click-through rate of AdSense ads.
+However, if you’re a news, social, or publisher who writes about general topics with no niche audience, you have to move ahead from AdSense to ADX and then switch to SSPs.
 Most of the SSPs only accept high traffic sites and thus you need to enter via some ad ops companies.

 Why Publishers should use SSPs?

-Supply side platforms are in business because they are able to inflate the value of the impressions of the publishers by adding a data layer to it.
-Most of the SSPs are integrated with top DSPs, ad exchanges, buying platforms.
-With a real time buying and by adding more insights to publisher’s inventory, these SSP platforms are able to guarantee better rates for the publishers.
+Supply-side platforms are in business because they can inflate the value of the impressions of the publishers by adding a data layer to them.
+Most of the SSPs are integrated with top DSPs, ad exchanges, and buying platforms.
+With real-time buying and by adding more insights to the publisher’s inventory, these SSP platforms can guarantee better rates for the publishers.

 I had the idea that buyers are always willing to pay a higher price for premium traffic.
 This would essentially mean tier one traffic which is in great demand when compared to tier 2 and tier 3.
 So, if any network of exchange gives higher rates, this would imply that they will be taking all of the tier one traffic and you will be left with low paying traffic to monetize with AdSense or any other fallback network with close to 100% fill rate.
 However, the rise of programmatic buying has changed this overall perspective of audience buying.